-EM114039 is a Single-Phase Smart Electric Meter Wall-mounted & LoRaWAN. it can also be named as Lorawan electrical measurement sensor.
+EM114039 is a Single-Phase Smart Electric Wall-mounted & EU868 LoRaWAN meter. it can also be named as Lorawan electrical measurement sensor.
 It can Measures: V, A , kW, kvar, kWh, kvarh, Power Factor...
 It is a single-phase smart electricity meter, which support LoRaWAN remote communication, has built-in relay, can realize remote control of relay on/off, and remote meter reading, It is widely used in smart cities and power distribution systems of the Internet of Things.
 We can also offer you a LoRa-based prepaid energy metering solution.

 1.Features: